- DUI Defense

 Sex offenses are some of the most aggressively prosecuted crimes.
 Likewise, sex offenses are also some of the most severely punished crimes.
 Sex offenses are unique in the evidence that is brought to trial.
 Typically the victims in sexual-related offenses are women and children.
 This makes the case difficult, as jurors may be swayed to convict an individual based solely on the nature of the case and sympathy for the victim rather than on the evidence or lack thereof.
 Often times sex offenses are not reported for a lengthy period of time after the alleged offense, sometimes years, making it difficult for the defendant to gather and secure evidence to defend himself or herself.
-In many cases, there is little to no physical evidence of alleged crime, and they turn in to a he said/she said situation where the credibility of witnesses is critical.
-In other cases, evidence such a rape examinations or DNA evidence may be brought forward against the defendant.
-Lastly, it takes special skills when cross examining sex offense victims in court so as not to look too aggressive but at the same time to effectively discover any inconsistencies and flaws in the victim’s testimony.
+In many cases, there is little to no physical evidence of the alleged crime, and they turn in to a “he said/she said” situation where the credibility of witnesses is critical.
+In other cases, evidence such as rape examinations or DNA evidence may be brought forward against the defendant.
+Lastly, it takes special skills when cross-examining sex offense victims in court so as not to look too aggressive but at the same time to effectively discover any inconsistencies and flaws in the victim’s testimony.

 If you are convicted of a sexual offense, it can not only result in severe direct punishment in the forms of high fines, jail, and time in prison, but also long-lasting collateral consequences.
 For instance, a convicted sex offender may no longer be able to own any form of firearm or ammunition, including shotguns and hunting rifles.
-A convicted sex offender may no longer be able vote or hold certain public offices.
-A conviction for a sexual offense can cause problems with employment and may result of loss of many professional licenses.
+A convicted sex offender may no longer be able to vote or hold certain public offices.
+A conviction for a sexual offense can cause problems with employment and may result in the loss of many professional licenses.
 If you are not a U.S. citizen, a felony conviction can result in ineligibility for citizenship or even deportation.

 If you are convicted of a sex offense, Utah law requires you to give a DNA sample that will be placed in a law enforcement database for the rest of your life.
 All sex offense convictions carry with it a significant public stigma.
-All but one sex offense require the individual to register on Utah’s Sex Offender registry, sometimes for life, and the offenders information, including address and conviction, are available on the internet for the entire public to see.
+All but one sex offense require the individual to register on Utah’s Sex Offender registry, sometimes for life, and the offenders’ information, including address and conviction, are available on the internet for the entire public to see.

 The most common way a sex offense conviction can be avoided is to fight the charge.
 Under our Constitution, an individual charged with a crime has an absolute right to plead not guilty and force the prosecution to prove its case beyond a reasonable doubt.
 Our attorneys are not afraid to take even the most serious and difficult cases to trial.
 Prior to trial a skilled defense attorney can raise other defenses in the form of Motions to Dismiss or Motions to Suppress.
 Depending on the nature of the Motion, a favorable ruling can result in the dismissal of some or all of the charges against you.
 Our firm maintains an extensive brief bank containing motions to suppress for many different scenarios and fact patterns, and we are constantly looking to expand the arguments for new and differing fact patterns.